rioka/docker-compose-playground/notes.md

   RUN update-ca-certificates --fresh
   ```

-  > Note, `asp_net` folder is not necessary, we can simply copy the certificate to `/usr/local/share/ca-certificates`
+  > Note, `asp_dev` folder is not necessary, we can simply copy the certificate to `/usr/local/share/ca-certificates`

 ## How to test